Ryd3r1s/Alanas-QA-cV/README.md

 4. Share a link to the repository where we can review the test

 \* This repo is set up to use [Playwright](https://playwright.dev), but you can use any framework you like as long as it uses TypeScript or JavaScript.

+### Running the Test

+To run the test, execute the following command in your terminal:

+yarn test